surftemp/slstr-preprocessor/README.md

 Note that the behaviour of `process_scene_band` using a neighbourhood which includes b-stripe data will raise an error and cause the program to stop, when called for a visible channel which does not include a b-stripe in the input data.

-## Customising options
+## Customising compile time options

 Edit the module parameters of [fortran integration module](SLSTR_Preprocessor.f90) to customise its behaviour

-The two commonly modified parameters are
+The most commonly used parameter sets the maximum limit on the number of neighbours that can used (the `effective_k` parameter passed to `process_scene_band`)

-* k_nearest_neighbours (defaults to 10) - controls how many neighbours (at most) will be aggegrated to compute an output pixel
+* MAX_K_NEAREST_NEIGHBOURS (defaults to 10) - controls how many neighbours at most can be aggegrated to compute an output pixel

 ```
 !> Neighbourhood size for searching a neighbourhood with both a and b stripes.